laqme/koitieq/_chapters/02-lai.md

 ## Deranı

-Toaq has a "native" writing system called _Déranı_{:.t}.
+Toaq has a writing system called _Déranı_{:.t}.
 It's not used in this textbook, because the Latin script is what gets used more in daily life.
 It looks like this:

 > <span style="font:16px IosevkaToaq;line-height:1.6">󱚲󱛃 󱛘󱚰󱛊󱚹󱛛󱛓󱚶󱚴󱚻󱚺󱚵󱚹󱛓󱛙 󱚺󱛊󱚺 󱛘󱚼󱚶󱛙 󱛔 󱚿󱛋󱚴 󱚹󱛃󱛂 󱛆󱛊󱛃󱛍󱚺 󱛀󱛊󱚹 󱛘󱚻󱚹󱛍󱚺󱚼󱚺󱛂󱛙 󱚲󱛊󱚸󱛒󱚻󱚲 󱛀󱛊󱚹 󱛘󱚲󱛃󱛂󱚼󱚺󱛂󱛙 󱛕</span><br>
 > _Bo mí Deranı sá laı, ꝡë coq hóa shí rıalaq bẹ́ıru shí boqlaq._{:.t}<br>